 You will never be happy.
 I know.
 That’s a bold statement.
 But it’s true.
 Just like: No matter how wealthy you are, if you’re simply looking at dollar signs, you’ll never have enough.
 Instead, consider this…

-Within twelve hours of wrapping my last episode of Season Three for Girl Meets World, I was on a flight to Denver, Colorado to film the horror movie Hoax where I played Dr. Ellen Freese, a primate specialist enlisted on a journey to discover if Big Foot was real.
+Within twelve hours of wrapping my last episode of Season 3 for Girl Meets World, I was on a flight to Denver, Colorado to film the horror movie Hoax where I played Dr. Ellen Freese, a primate specialist enlisted on a journey to discover if Big Foot was real.

-I was thrilled though.
+It was a whirlwind.
+And I was thrilled!
 I had shot on location before, but not in Colorado and not for a full 6 weeks.

 As with any journey though, there are learning blocks.
 And you promise yourself that for next time, you’ll be more prepared.

 I was twenty-five, coming off a bad break-up, lost in every aspect of my life when I saw Kristin Davis speak on The View comparing experiences on Melrose Place versus Sex and the City and how much easier life became once she hit thirty.

 I remember her expressing how she was more confident and self-assured.
 She no longer looked for outside approval - she didn’t care what other people thought.
 While in her twenties, she battled with all this.